Bruno Alves: International career

 Alves played for Portugal at the 2004 Summer Olympics, with the country's participation ending after three games in Greece.
-Luiz Felipe Scolari gave him his full international debut in June 2007 against Kuwait in a 1–1 away draw, and he was later selected as a back-up for UEFA Euro 2008, appearing in the 0–2 group stage loss to Switzerland.
+Luiz Felipe Scolari gave him his full international debut in June 2007 against Kuwait in a 1–1 away draw, and he was later selected as a back-up for UEFA Euro 2008, appearing in the 2–0 group stage loss to Switzerland.

 A regular starter during the 2010 FIFA World Cup qualifiers, Alves headed the winner in injury time for the final 2–1 win in Albania on 6 June 2009, allowing Portugal to reach the play-offs; there, in the first leg in Lisbon, he also found the net (the game's only goal) against Bosnia and Herzegovina, in an eventual 2–0 aggregate qualification.
 He also played all the matches and minutes in the finals in South Africa, in an eventual round-of-16 exit.

-Alves played all the games and minutes at the Euro 2012 tournament, starring alongside former Porto teammate Pepe.
+Alves was ever-present at the Euro 2012 tournament, starring alongside former Porto teammate Pepe.
 In the semi-finals, against Spain, he missed his penalty shootout attempt in a 4–2 loss.

-Ten days after being included in Paulo Bento's final 23-men squad for the 2014 World Cup, Alves scored a 93rd-minute winner in a 1–0 friendly win over Mexico for his tenth international goal, also featuring in the tournament opener against Germany, a 0–4 defeat.
+Ten days after being included in Paulo Bento's final 23-men squad for the 2014 World Cup, Alves scored a 93rd-minute winner in a 1–0 friendly win over Mexico for his tenth international goal, also featuring in the tournament opener against Germany, a 4–0 defeat.
 He also started in the following two fixtures in Brazil, in a group stage exit.

 Alves was also selected for Euro 2016.
 In the penultimate warm-up game away to England on 2 June, he was sent off in the first half for a head-high tackle on Harry Kane; he only made his debut in the tournament in the semi-finals against Wales due to injury to Pepe, playing the full 90 minutes and being booked in a 2–0 victory at the Parc Olympique Lyonnais.

 In May 2017, Alves was picked for the 2017 FIFA Confederations Cup squad.
 The following year, he was selected for the 2018 World Cup also to be held in Russia.